 This Spicy Thai-Style Pumpkin and Butternut Ramen is the most DELICIOUS soup on the planet.
 For real.
 It's packed with a spicy curry broth, tons of chewy ramen noodles, sweet butternut squash, and hearty shiitake mushrooms.
 So comforting.

 - 1 small onion, thinly sliced

-- 3 ounces chinese ramen noodles (not fried)
+- 3 oz chinese ramen noodles (not fried from the package)

 In a large pot, heat olive oil over a medium-high heat.
 Add onion, ginger and garlic.
 Sauté until softened, about 5 minutes.